zeripath/java-gitea-api/docs/IssueApi.md

 IssueApi apiInstance = new IssueApi();
 String state = "state_example"; // String | whether issue is open or closed
 String labels = "labels_example"; // String | comma separated list of labels.
 Fetch only issues that have any of this labels.
 Non existent labels are discarded
+String milestones = "milestones_example"; // String | comma separated list of milestone names.
+Fetch only issues that have any of this milestones.
+Non existent are discarded
 String q = "q_example"; // String | search string
 Long priorityRepoId = 789L; // Long | repository to prioritize in the results
 String type = "type_example"; // String | filter by type (issues / pulls) if set